Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

     "_don't&blank;_" or "_dont&blank;_" (including the trailing space character) then no property value is expected, and the property value is set to `False`.

+!!! note "Unknown properties"
+    If you set a property that a visual element does not recognize, it is ignored without any warning.

 #### Some examples

 !!! example "Multiple properties"